g-leech/argmin-gravitas/_posts/2019-01-02-insurance-scam.markdown

 visible:    1
 quality:    7

-summary:    Two arguments against consuming insurance, and where they fail.
+summary:    Two arguments against insurance, and where they fail.
 categories: utility, rationality, finance
 confidence: 80%.
 Some details fuzzy.
 importance: 5